 - Switch your ringtone to something calming or fun, or turn it off completely.

 - Record a voicemail message that tells callers to text or email you.

 - When filling out contact details on forms, provide your email address rather than your phone number whenever possible.

-- When giving your number to a friend, let them know that you are unlikely to answer a phone call and that your preferred method of communication is to text.
+- When giving your number to a friend, let them know that you are unlikely to answer a phone call and your preferred method of communication is texting.

 - If you miss a call from a friend or family member, use text to get back to them.